SudoWodo/StochOptim/Documentation Template.md

    - declare the optimizers local wrapper function
    - inside the local wrapper function make an object of optimizers' R6 wrapper class
    - invoke all the required methods of the class sequentially in correct order. (for this refer to the internal doc)
-   - return the the standard answer list back to the `global_wrapper`.
+   - return the the standard answer list back to the `soptim`.

 3. new_class_name_of_the_optimizer_wrapper.R :-